 Let cool for 15 minutes and pop those bad boys out for portable paleo breakfast power.
 They keep for five days in the fridge.
 Don’t freeze em.

 Want this recipe as a 1 page PDF you can easily print?
-Check out our eBook, For The Love of Paleo, which includes 30+ recipes (including this one) along with an easy Intro to Paleo and a guide through the 7 Pillars of Paleo.
+Check out our eBook, On Being Paleo, which includes 30+ recipes (including this one) along with an easy Intro to Paleo and a guide through the 7 Pillars of Paleo.

 Nik Hawks helps run the show at Paleo Treats.
 Fascinated by humans in all their strange glory, Nik is harnessed in and pulling hard in pursuit of excellence with the rest of the PT Crew.
 Enjoy!